History of the Jews in the Balearic Islands

 The history of the Jews in the Balearic Islands goes back more than a thousand years.

-Jews have lived in the Balearic Islands in the Mediterranean, belonging to Spain.
-These are situated to the east of Valencia, the three principal of which are named Majorca (Spanish, Mallorca), Minorca (Menorca) and Eivissa or Ibiza.
+Jews have lived in the Balearic Islands in the Mediterranean, which belong to Spain.
+These are situated to the east of Valencia; the three principal islands are Mallorca, Menorca and Ibiza.
 The group first formed the Kingdom of Majorca; later it became a Spanish province under the domination of Aragon.

 Late antiquity

-According to the chroniclers, there were Jewish inhabitants in the Balearic Isles as early as the 2nd century.
-In the 5th century, at the instigation of Bishop Severus of Menorca, a persecution of the Jews took place in Mahon (Magona), the capital of Minorca.
-As a result, a number of Jews underwent baptism, including Theodore, a rich representative Jew who stood high in the estimation of his coreligionists and of Christians alike.
+According to chroniclers, there were Jewish inhabitants in the Balearic Isles as early as the 2nd century.
+In the 5th century, at the instigation of Bishop Severus of Menorca, a persecution of the Jews took place in Mahón (Magona), which was the capital of Menorca.
+As a result, a number of Jews underwent baptism, including Theodore, who was a rich representative Jew who stood high in the estimation of his coreligionists and of Christians alike.

 Place of refuge

-In consequence of the persecutions of the Almohades in Spain (1146), the number of Jews on the islands increased, and in Palma, the capital of Majorca, a large synagogue and two smaller ones were erected.
+In consequence of the persecutions of the Almohades in Spain in 1146, the population of Jews on the islands increased, and in Palma, which was the capital of Majorca, a large synagogue and two smaller ones were erected.
 The Jews engaged in trade and agriculture; and estates, both hereditary (rahals) and leasehold (alguerias), were held in Inqua, Petra, and Montuiri by the community (almodayna), as well as by individual Jews.
 Among the latter were Almo, Ẓadic, Astruc de Tortosa, and his three brothers (Dameto, "Historia General del Reyno Balearico," pp. 277 et seq.; "Coleccion de Documentos Ineditos para la Historia de España," ix.
 14, 18, 20, and elsewhere, Barcelona, 1856).